bluxmit/alnoda-workspaces/workspaces/ubuntu-workspace/README.md

 # Ubuntu-workspace

 Use docker as a lightweight Virtual Machine.
-Ubuntu-workspace provides isolation of environments, but required fewer resources than VMs.
-USe locally or in cloud.
+Provides isolation of environments, and requires less resources than VMs.
+Run locally or on a cloud server (with HTTPS and auth).

 Try it out: